linebender/linebender.github.io/content/blog/2026-04-19-tmil-25/index.md

 </figcaption>
 </figure>

+## Fearless SIMD

+Fearless SIMD is our SIMD infrastructure library.
+It provides a solid, portable way to write SIMD code that compiles to Wasm, AArch64, x86, and x86_64.

+We released [fearless_simd 0.4.0], a large step towards the library being generally useful.
+The major improvement is the use of AVX2 intrinsics on supported platforms.
+That fulfills the vision of being able to write code that works efficiently in a variety of SIMD vector widths — 128 bit on Neon, and 256 bits on x86.

+We are starting to see adoption outside Linebender, notably [PhastFT], a high performance FFT library.
+Applications that can benefit from SIMD acceleration should consider fearless_simd, and we are open to feedback on how to improve it further.

+There will be SIMD discussion at RustWeek, both as part of the Linebender unconference section and hopefully a session in the all-hands.
+Get in touch if you'd be interested.

 ## Related ecosystem projects

 There's a lot of interesting activity surrounding Linebender, including projects that use Linebender crates, and adjacent bits of infrastructure.